Ugandan author charged for criticizing President Museveni on social media | DW | 11.01.2022

 Rukirabashaija's novel, "The Greedy Barbarian", describes high-level corruption in a fictional country

-Ugandan author Kakwenza Rukirabashaija, who won a prestigious prize for "courageous writing" last year, was charged with two "offensive communication" counts on Tuesday.
+Ugandan author Kakwenza Rukirabashaija, who won a prestigious prize for "courageous writing" in 2021, was charged with two "offensive communication" counts on Tuesday.

-The long-time critic of President Yoweri Museveni briefly appeared at the Buganda Road Court in Kampala, over tweets that were critical of Museveni and his son, Muhoozi Kainerugaba.
+The longtime critic of President Yoweri Museveni briefly appeared at the Buganda Road Court in Kampala following tweets that were critical of Museveni and his son, Muhoozi Kainerugaba.

 Prosecutors said Rukirabashaija "willfully and repeatedly" used his Twitter handle to "disturb the peace" of Museveni with "no purpose of legitimate communication."